fbpx

 Public Transportation in Madrid

-Madrid’s underground metro network is convenient and cheap, and it connects the entire city.
+Madrid’s underground metro network is convenient and cheap, connecting the entire city center.
 Although there are buses throughout the day and night, you’re unlikely to need them as the metro runs from 6 am to 1:30 am.

 The Metro is an easy way to get around Madrid.

-You can either download the Madrid Metro app to see how much you have left on your card, or you can scan it at the ticket machines before you travel.
+You can either download the Madrid Metro app to see how much you have left on your card or scan it at the ticket machines before you travel.

 Single journeys of up to five stations cost €1.50, an extra €0.10 for up to nine stations, and €2 for more.